 Smart home technology has gone mainstream.
-Case in point: Alexa’s “lost voice” Super Bowl ad this winter?
+Case in point: Alexa’s “lost voice” Super Bowl ad.

 A recent survey by Coldwell Banker found that nearly half of the 4,000 homeowners it polled either own smart home technology or planned to invest in it.